alienlebarge/alienlebarge.github.com/_posts/2014-12-11-btconf-information-architecture-and-containers.md

 <a href="https://www.flickr.com/photos/alienlebarge/15733463812" title="Untitled by Cédric Aellen, on Flickr"><img src="https://farm4.staticflickr.com/3950/15733463812_78b7a0619a_c.jpg" alt="Untitled"></a>

 <a href="https://www.flickr.com/photos/alienlebarge/15733466502" title="Untitled by Cédric Aellen, on Flickr"><img src="https://farm4.staticflickr.com/3947/15733466502_64e66d3309_c.jpg" alt="Untitled"></a>

-There is [a nice article on *next.guardian*](http://next.theguardian.com/blog/container-model-blended-content/) on the development of the new _container model_ structure with [Information Architects](https://ia.net)

 ## Tweets